 Fresh Gluten-Free Pasta is absolutely doable.
-Not only are we certain you can do it, we’re certain you should.
+We’re certain you can do this….and we’re totally certain you should!
 Give fresh pasta a try!

 There really is no comparison for fresh gluten-free pasta.
-And making pasta is a little like making love.
-The first few times it feels a little clumsy and awkward, but once you get the hang of it (and if you have the right partner) it’s an easy, fun and dare I say pleasurable way to spend the afternoon.
+Making pasta is a little like making love.
+The first few times it feels a little clumsy and awkward.
+Once you get the hang of it (with the right partner) it’s an easy, fun (and dare I say pleasurable) way to spend the afternoon.
 Ahem.

 Gluten Free Fresh Pasta